Angiosarcoma Workup

 All angiosarcomas have similar microscopic findings, with vascular spaces more or less obvious and lined by tumor cells showing atypia.
 Low-grade lesions have vascular spaces lined by large plump endothelial cells that penetrate the stroma and papillary fronds of cells that project into the lumen.
 Higher-grade lesions are more cellular, with atypical cells and abnormal mitoses.

-The main problem in the diagnosis of angiosarcoma is histopathologic recognition.
+The main challenge in the diagnosis of angiosarcoma is histopathologic recognition.
 Angiosarcoma may be confused with vascular tumors of intermediate malignancy (eg, epithelioid and spindle cell hemangioendotheliomas, histioid hemangioma, and malignant endovascular papillary angioendothelioma).
 In its more benign form, angiosarcoma may be confused with hemangiomas.
 In its more aggressive form, irregular sheets of anaplastic cells may have only poorly defined vascular channels and may be difficult to differentiate from anaplastic melanomas and carcinomas.

 These tumors also are distinct from other malignant vasoformative tumors, including Kaposi sarcoma and malignant hemangiopericytoma.
-The diagnosis of angiosarcoma can be confirmed by immunohistochemical staining, described as follows:[11]
+The diagnosis of angiosarcoma can be confirmed by immunohistochemical staining, described as follows [20] :

 • The ultrastructure of tumor cells includes intercellular and intracellular lumina with or without red cells.